Fu-Yilei/VALET/README.md

 ##### miniconda3 & bioconda (make sure miniconda3/bin is in the evironment path)
 	wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 	bash Miniconda3-latest-Linux-x86_64.sh
+follow the instructuctions, and re-open the shell when finished. to make sure miniconda3 is installed in the right path:

+	which python

+if it shows the yourpath/miniconda/bin, means you made the right move.
+Then add bioconda:

 	conda config --add channels defaults
 	conda config --add channels bioconda
 	conda config --add channels conda-forge